alexpghayes/principles/README.md

 - decide on some canonical modelling examples. proposals:
   - LASSO for a model specification with structure hyperparameter space
   - random forest for a model specification with unstructured hyperparameter space

+Another potential topic: wrapping and working with existing modelling packages